Texas A&M-CC ousts SE Missouri St 75-71 in NCAA First Four

 UP NEXT

-Texas A&M-Corpus Christi will face No. 1 overall seed Alabama on Thursday in Birmingham, Alabama.
+Texas A&M-Corpus Christi will play No. 1 overall seed Alabama on Thursday.

+“Our guys are battle tested.
+They’re not scared of the moment,” Lutz said.
+“You've got to go play and you've got to embrace it.
+But history tells you that not many 1 seeds beat 16 seeds, so that’s why we have the NCAA Tournament.”

 AP March Madness coverage: https://apnews.com/hub/march-madness and bracket: https://apnews.com/hub/ncaa-mens-bracket and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25